Multi-messenger FIMP: Introduction

 In our setup DM relic is generated via ultraviolet (UV) freeze-in \cite{Hall:2009bx, Elahi:2014fsa,Barman:2020plp} occurring after the end of slow-roll inflation.
 Within the regime of perturbative reheating, we consider different monomial potential of the inflaton field during reheating era followed by the decay of the inflaton condensate either via bosonic or fermionic decay modes to reheat the Universe.
 Such non-trivial reheating era can lead to a bath temperature much more than the reheat temperature $\Tmax \gg \Trh$.
 DM yield via UV freeze-in is very sensitive to the maximum temperature, $\Tmax$, reached by the SM plasma~\cite{Giudice:2000ex, Garcia:2020eof} prior to the reheating.
 Due to sizeable DM-SM coupling, such DM can leave signatures at conventional direct and indirect search experiments with interesting detection aspects at future lepton colliders via mono-photon $+$ missing energy searches.
-On the other hand, the stiff equation of state during the reheating era can bring the primordial gravitational waves (GW) spectrum within reach of future detectors.
+On the other hand, the stiff equation of state during the reheating era can bring the primordial gravitational waves (GW) spectrum within reach of future detectors\footnote{Recently, the authors of \cite{Konar:2025iuk} studied high-frequency GW signatures of IR freeze-in scenario with graviton bremsstrahlung from one of the external legs.}.
 We find interesting complementarity among particle physics experiments and future GW detectors in probing the parameter space of the EFT cut-off scale $\lNP$ and DM mass $m_{\rm DM}$.
-While particle physics experiments like colliders can probe $\lNP \lesssim 10 \, {\rm TeV}, m_{\rm DM} \lesssim \mathcal{O}(10) \, {\rm GeV}$, future GW experiments can probe a much wider parameter space in $\lNP-m_{\rm DM}$ parameter space for such FIMP DM.
+While particle physics experiments like colliders can probe $\lNP \lesssim 10 \, {\rm TeV}, m_{\rm DM} \lesssim \mathcal{O}(1) \, {\rm TeV}$, future GW experiments can probe a much wider parameter space in $\lNP-m_{\rm DM}$ parameter space for such FIMP DM.

 This paper is organised as follows.
 In section \ref{sec1}, we list the effective DM-SM operators considered in our analysis.
 In section \ref{sec2} we discuss the post-inflationary dynamics and production of DM via UV freeze-in.
 In section \ref{sec3} we discuss constraints and discovery prospects of DM.
 Finally, we summarise our results and conclude in section \ref{sec4}.